Juris Doctor Program

 - Register to take the LSAT in December.

-- Register to take the TOEFL.
+- Interview and/or register to take the TOEFL.

 - Send LSAC your transcripts and letters of recommendation.